Menditect/documentation/docs/mta/coverage-exclude-filter.md

 ## Definition

-An Exclude Filter is used to **exclude** one or more microflows from counting towards the coverage percentage that is calculated for one [Coverage Goal](coverage-goal) whenever a test is executed.
+An Exclude Filter is used to **exclude** one or more [Microflows](mendix-microflow) from counting towards the coverage percentage that is calculated for one [Coverage Goal](coverage-goal) whenever a test is executed.

 An Exclude Filter is evaluated on the **fully-qualified** name of a microflow: `MyModule.MyMicroflow`.
 Therefore, the filter is constructed in 2 parts; the Module name part and the Microflow name part.